</

 How does the emissions reduction schedule work in light of the October 2018 IPCC Special Report?

-The IPCC report recommends a reduction of global CO2-equivalent emissions of at least 40 percent from the 2010 level by 2030 to stay on track for staying below 1.5°C. As written, the emissions reduction schedule in this bill would hit that target for U.S. emissions in 2030 and would be within a few percent of the IPCC curve thereafter.
+The latest IPCC report recommends a reduction of global CO2-equivalent emissions of about 45 percent from the 2010 level by 2030 to stay on track for staying below 1.5°C. As written, the emissions reduction schedule in this bill would beat that target for U.S. emissions in 2030 and would be consistent with the IPCC curve thereafter.
 Cutting emissions from the world’s second-largest emitter to net zero would be a huge boost to our chances of staying below 1.5°C this century.
 No other bill that’s been proposed would come close.

-How does this bill relate to the Clean Power Plan?
+How does this bill relate to the Inflation Reduction Act?

 How does this policy deal with fugitive (leaked or vented) methane from natural gas production?